Elimold Production Guide

 Like all powder-based 3D printing processes, HP Multi Jet Fusion builds parts layer by layer, using a fusing agent and heat to set each layer before moving onto the next.
 In the more traditional 3d printing processes — such as Selective Laser Sintering (SLS), Stereolithography (SLA), or Direct Metal Laser Sintering (DMLS) — each part is imaged, layer by layer, with a single laser beam.
 HP’s Multi Jet Fusion works a bit more like a traditional ink-jet printer with a printhead that deposits the material, and then a fusing agent, across the entire build plate in one pass, allowing for improved economies of scale when printing in bulk.

 HP Multi Jet Fusion is an extremely exciting, robust and flexible addition to elimold’s manufacturing capabilities.
-It’s excellent for prototyping, small-batch production runs or as a bridge process to injection molding, allowing you to get a feel for how your parts will perform with minimal upfront costs.
+It’s excellent for prototyping, Low volume production runs or as a bridge process to injection molding, allowing you to get a feel for how your parts will perform with minimal upfront costs.

 The Benefits of HP Multi Jet